michellejm/ConflictUrbanism-InfraPolitics/Tutorials/03_Annotation.md

 </html>

 ```

 ______________________________________________________________________________________________________________

 Tutorial written by Michelle McSweeney for *[Conflict Urbanism: InfraPolitics](https://github.com/michellejm/ConflictUrbanism-InfraPolitics)*.
-Based on the tutorial written by Dare Brawley, for *Mapping for the Urban Humanities*.
-It is based on the tutorial prepared by Michelle McSweeney for the Spring 2017 course, *Conflict Urbanism: Language Justice* offered at Columbia Univeristy through the Center for Spatial Research.
+Adapted from the tutorial written by Dare Brawley, for *Mapping for the Urban Humanities*, which was based on the tutorial prepared by Michelle McSweeney for the Spring 2017 course, *Conflict Urbanism: Language Justice* offered at Columbia Univeristy through the Center for Spatial Research.